altayeb1980/HotelDeals/README.md

 To check if the application runs correctly please type: curl http://localhost:9090/actuator/health or by browser just put the URL, you should receive message {"status":"UP"}, means the application is up.

-To enter to the application type http://localhost:9090 in your browser
+To start working in the application type http://localhost:9090 in your browser